neutron37/ansible-digital-rebar-from-source/README.md

 An [Ansible](https://www.ansible.com) role to install/configure [Digital Rebar](http://rebar.digital/)

 This role leverages the official install tool for Digital Rebar.

-It has been tested on raspbian/stretch Debian.
+It has been tested *only* on raspbian/stretch Debian, but should likely work for any Debian or Ubuntu.

 ## Requirements